Trump Reminded Of Assassinated Presidents After Claiming He Endures ‘Highest Level Of Presidential Harassment’

 — The Independent (@Independent) April 4, 2019

 Trump’s anger springs from the relentless pursuit by Democratic Congress members to have the Mueller report released.
 After Attorney General William Barr refused to have the full report released — instead opting to provide Congress with a summarized memo — the House Judiciary Committee authorized a subpoena for the report, according to CNN.
-It is not clear when Congress would be able to view the report, but Democrats are not giving up yet.
+It is not clear when Congress will be able to view the report, but Democrats are not giving up yet.

 The president has consistently characterized the investigations against him a “witch hunt” concocted by Democrats and his assertion of being harassed is a continuation of that claim.
 Senior Republicans have also echoed Trump’s words, asserting that he is “harassed” by the Democrats and the media.